 Redemption Assist

-Helps you identify and redeem codes with one click, saving you from repetitive copying and pasting.
+Helps you recognize redemption codes and redeem them with one click, eliminating repetitive copy-pasting.

 Feature Overview

-- Automatic Redemption Code Recognition: When you click or select text on a webpage, the plugin attempts to identify redemption codes, eliminating the need for manual character-by-character verification.
+- Automatic Redemption Code Recognition: When you click, select, or copy text on a webpage, the plugin will attempt to identify redemption codes from it, eliminating the need for manual character-by-character verification.

-- Thoughtful Pop-up Notifications: Upon detecting a suspected redemption code, a small notification card will pop up in the lower right corner, asking if you want to redeem it immediately.
+- Thoughtful Pop-up Notifications: Upon detecting a suspected redemption code, a small notification card will pop up in the bottom right corner, prompting you whether to redeem it immediately.

-- Smart Account Matching: Based on the current page address, it automatically finds the most matching site account from All API Hub, so you don't have to search through lists yourself.
+- Intelligent Account Matching: Based on the current page URL, it automatically finds the most matching site account from All API Hub, eliminating the need to manually search through lists.

-- One-Click Redemption: Click "Automatic Redemption," and the plugin will send a request in the background, displaying the redemption result as a tooltip.
+- One-Click Redemption Completion: Click "Auto Redeem", and the plugin will initiate a request in the background, displaying the redemption result as a notification bubble.

-- Independent Switch: Redemption Assist can be individually enabled/disabled in the settings, without affecting other functional modules.
+- Independent Switch: You can enable/disable Redemption Assist independently in the settings, without affecting other functional modules.

 Prerequisites

-- A corresponding site account already exists in All API Hub:
+- Corresponding Site Account Exists in All API Hub:

-- At least one account should be functional, with no issues regarding balance or permissions.
+- At least one account is functional, with no issues regarding balance or permissions.

 Usage Tutorial